 The New Breed of Distracted Driving

-In a recent Alabama case this past April, a teenage girl had traveled to the state to party with her girlfriends.
+In a recent Alabama case, a teenage girl had traveled to the state to party with her girlfriends.
 She told the judge she was not drinking alcohol the day of the accident as she was the designated driver.
 As they drove home that night, one of the girls was passed out drunk in the back seat.
 The others were listening to music being played on the driver’s cell phone.
 The front seat passenger asked the driver for her cell phone password so that she could unlock the phone and change the music.
 The driver turned her head to tell her passenger the password, and when she turned her head back she saw the plaintiff’s car directly ahead – it was too late to avoid a collision.
 She slammed into the car driven by the plaintiff, injuring her.
 Both cars were a write-off.
 The young driver was held liable for the plaintiff’s injuries.

 The Ubiquity of Cell Phones